Chris234k/chris234k.github.io/_games/batteryboy.md

 </div>
 This led us to something closer to a material crafting system, which is the category I'd put Animal Crossing: Pocket Camp into.
 Having something sufficiently interesting to replace it, it's at this point that we felt confident enough to ditch rhythm.

 ---

+### Publishing Potential -- March 2017

+The publishing deal had ended with our previous partner.
+Maybe halfway through development we set out to work with another publisher.
+Our CEO, [Ryan Canuel](https://twitter.com/RyanCanuel), attended [GDC](http://www.gdconf.com/) 2017 and presented Battery Boy at [The Big Indie Pitch](http://www.bigindiepitch.com/past-events/).
+It is there that we first came in contact with [iDreamSky](https://www.idreamsky.com/en). iDreamSky only has publishing interests in China, so we thought it could be a cool opportunity to localize our work and reach a new market.

+A brief publishing timeline:
+ March 2, 2017 - The Big Indie Pitch
+ March 6, 2017 - First build sent to iDreamSky
+ March 16, 2017 - iDreamSky expresses interest in working with us May 19, 2017 - Begin discussing release plans
+ June 10, 2017 - Monetization, SDK integration, localization, bugs, etc (the meat of dev time) September 9, 2017 - Marketing assets, bugs
+ September 28, 2017 - Trailer complete (by Sarah Spiers & Renzo Heredia)
+ October 30, 2017 - Release
+ November 3, 2017 - Best New Games feature by Apple

+---

 ### Finalizing Ideas -- From February 2017 to October 2017